 10. We Burnout When We Never Do … Just Nothing

 “There are some days I allow myself to do absolutely nothing,” said Stout.
 “I piddle.

 Maybe read some magazines.

 I think that what happens is when I take days like that, in some weird way on some subconscious level I’m getting ideas for artwork just looking at magazines.

 Before it used to be ‘you’ve got to be doing something.’
 Now I don’t feel like every day has to be about that.”

-Permit yourself “non-productive” moments in the middle of each workday to catch a moonrise or let yourself just drool into a cup if necessary.
+Permit yourself “non-productive” moments in the middle of each workday to catch a moonrise or let yourself just stare out a window.

 “Allowing for the regular experiencing of small joys like time spent journaling, or walking in nature, or doing nothing—may be the best way to clear your head, open your heart and have burnout eating your dust,” said Nienhuis.

 This post is based on a piece by Thea Fiore-Bloom published in the Dec 2016 issue of Professional Artist Magazine.

 Need this article on Burnout for Artists condensed down to about a minute?
 Can do.
 Video Version from our YouTube channel: